e3o8o/triggerr/docs/02_architecture/03_PACKAGE_ANALYSIS.md

-# triggerr API Package Analysis
+# triggerr Dual-Chain Package Analysis

 ## Overview

-This document provides a detailed analysis of the key packages used in the triggerr API development.
-Understanding these packages is essential for implementing APIs correctly and avoiding TypeScript errors and build failures while maintaining compliance with our multi-jurisdictional regulatory framework.
+This document provides a detailed analysis of the key packages used in the triggerr dual-chain platform development.
+Understanding these packages is essential for implementing APIs correctly, managing dual-chain blockchain operations, and avoiding TypeScript errors and build failures while maintaining compliance with our multi-jurisdictional regulatory framework.

 > **Legal Framework**: Comprehensive regulatory compliance strategy and package-specific legal considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)